-Additionally, the following annexes are also applicable to Endangered Species Act (ESA), Essential Fish Habitat (EFH), and National Historic Preservation Act (NHPA) mandates:
+In addition to the annexes listed under emergency consultation, the following annexes are also applicable to Endangered Species Act (ESA), Essential Fish Habitat (EFH), or National Historic Preservation Act (NHPA):

-- The Wildlife Response Plan, Annex 28a of the RRT-6 RCP. - The all-inclusive FWSEP/WRP Contact Spreadsheet, Annex 28b of the RRT-6 RCP. - All-inclusive Listed Species Spreadsheet, Annex 29a of the RRT-6 RCP.
+- The Wildlife Response Plan, Annex 28a of the RRT-6 RCP. - The all-inclusive FWSEP/WRP Contact Spreadsheet, Annex 28b of the RRT-6 RCP. - The all-inclusive Listed Species Spreadsheet, Annex 29a of the RRT-6 RCP.